 - Include stairwells and elevator shafts. - Do not include areas such as basements, enclosures, or mezzanines, finished or unfinished. - Do not include any garage area solely used for parking, storage or access. - If all of the floors are the same size, first calculate the ground floor area; then compute gross floor area by multiplying the ground floor area by the total number of floors. - If the floor sizes vary, calculate each floor's area, then provide the sum of all floors.
 Number of Floors in Building Determine the building's number of floors based on the number of floors above the ground, excluding enclosures or basements (finished or unfinished), crawlspaces (on grade or subgrade), and certain attics (if not used for living space).
 See FIM Section 3.
 II.
 C. 9. d.
-Total Number of Units in the Building Determine the number of units in the building.
-If the building contains multiple units, enter the total number of units in the building.
+Total Number of Units in the Building Enter the total number of units in the building.
 Count both residential and non-residential units.
 Building Replacement Cost (Including Foundation) The insurer must obtain the Building Replacement Cost Value for the building (including the cost of the foundation).
 The Building Replacement Cost Value may be obtained by using common industry practices.
 The method or documentation used to determine the Building Replacement Cost Value must be maintained in the policy underwriting file by the insurer.
 The insurer must review (and update if any changes) the Building Replacement Cost Value information at least every 3 years.
 Supporting Building Replacement Cost Value documentation is not required if the building's square footage is less than 1,000 square feet.
-OTHER CONSIDERATIONS:

-Is the Building Eligible for a Pre-FIRM, Newly Mapped, or other Statutory Discount?
+OTHER CONSIDERATIONS: Is the Building Eligible for a Pre-FIRM, Newly Mapped, or other Statutory Discount?
 See FIM Section 3.
 II.
 E for more information on statutory discounts.
-Is the Policyholder a Condominium Association?
+Is this a New Policy After a Real Estate Transaction?